-It has one of the most economically active populations of any UK city, with 72.8% of residents in employment.
-Nearly half of those who are not (42%) are full-time students.
+In 2018, Edinburgh had one of the most economically active populations of any UK city, with 75.6% of residents (aged 16 to 64 years) in employment.
+Nearly half of those who were not (42%) were registered as students.

-Edinburgh’s diverse talent pool reflects its international appeal as an inspiring city in which to live, as well as its thriving student population of more than 80,000 young people enrolled in higher education.
+Edinburgh’s diverse talent pool reflects its international appeal as an inspiring city in which to live, as well as its thriving student population of nearly 80,000 people enrolled in further and higher education.

 Edinburgh attracts talent from all over the world, drawn to the city by a critical mass of rewarding career opportunities generated by a thriving, diverse regional economy, a renowned quality of life and a cultural offer that is second to none.